ncatlab/nlab-content/pages/2/3/0/7/27032/content.md

 ### Generalizing from the natural numbers to an arbitrary set

++-- {: .standout}
+This section appears to be original research, as there doesn't seem to be any existing literature on such a generalization of the weak limited principle of omniscience.
+=--

 One can generalize from the [[natural numbers]] to arbitrary sets $A$.
 Given a set $A$, the **weak limited principle of omniscience for $A$** ($WLPO_A$) for the set $A$ states that the [[universal quantification]] of any [[decidable proposition]] on $A$ is again decidable.
 That is,
 $$(\forall x \in A, P(x) \vee \neg{P(x)}) \Rightarrow (\forall x \in A, P(x)) \vee \neg(\forall x \in A, P(x)).$$ Equivalently, that the negation of the existential quantifier of any decidable proposition is decidable: